 Setting all sound enhancements to neutral, we stream Eric Clapton’s Cocaine on Tidal.
 Slowhand’s bassy guitar riffs have ample space to shine within the spacious and cohesive mix.
 This particular track always makes us think that Clapton didn’t want his vocal to take centre stage, and the RZ-S500W oblige, paying his lyrics just enough attention to resonate without any hint of muddying the guitar.
 Before You Accuse Me is a greater test of the Panasonics’ treble frequencies and it’s a clear, agile and sparkling performance.

 Switching to DJ Snake’s Taki Taki (a Tidal Master), we find agility through the low end and textured vocals across the frequencies.
-In direct comparison, even the Award-winning Cambridge Audio Melomania 1 suffer marginally for detail.
 The reggaeton track starts off quietly, almost as if played in a tunnel, and the Panasonics easily match the Cambridge Audios for the nuanced build through the intro.

 Our playlist continues to Daddy Yankee and Snow’s Con Calma and the Panasonics continue to time well, with a sensible dollop of energy through the rise and fall of each beat.
 The sound is refined, clear, agile and never harsh.
 If we’re really nitpicking, it might err on the side of subtlety over fun – but it never underplays our music’s meatiness and excitement.

 We stream Lascia Ch’io Pianga from Handel’s opera Rinaldo, and the piano feels nicely three-dimensional beside a clear bass with plenty of depth.
 When the emotive build of the keys comes in – the kind of musical passage that heightens our emotions – we hear that marginal cautiousness in terms of dynamic build.
 Again, at this price, it almost feels churlish to mention it.